bonitoo-io/virtual-device/README.md

 This uses the default runner configuration yaml declared in `virtualdevice.props`.

 An alternate runner config can be specified in that file or through the JVM property `runner.conf`.
 The value of this property can be either a file name on the resource classpath or a path to a file.
+For example:

 ```shell
 java -Drunner.conf=plugins/examples/accelerator/sampleRunnerConfig.yml -jar target/virtual-device-0.1-SNAPSHOT-3e2b785.jar